 What Is Complex PTSD?

+It shares core PTSD symptoms but adds disruptions in emotional regulation, self-worth, and relationships.
 C-PTSD often stems from situations where a person was exposed to prolonged trauma and lacked the power to leave—such as childhood abuse, neglect, domestic violence, immigration trauma, or workplace abuse.

 The Fawning Response: Survival Through Self-Sacrifice